lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Lower the pressure on the inode cache

-If your PC has has enough free RAM available, you can also achieve a little more performance by lowering the aggresive pressure on the inode cache.
+If your PC has has enough free RAM available, you can also achieve a little more performance by lowering the pressure on the inode cache.
 Warning, clearing system memory less frequently can impact new processes trying to load into memory (address_in_use).

 Open your terminal and type:
 ```